Enki: Hurrian myths

 Ea plays a supporting role in the Kumarbi cycle.
 The cycle includes several compositions in both Hittite and Hurrian.
-Alfonso Archi argues that these compositions were transmitted from the Hurrians to the Hittites around the fourteenth century BCE, at a time where Hittite culture was significantly influenced by that of its neighbours.
+Alfonso Archi argues that these compositions were transmitted from the Hurrians to the Hittites around the fourteenth century BCE, at a time when Hittite culture was significantly influenced by that of its neighbours.
 Its story centers on the conflict between the god Kumarbi and his son Teshub for kingship over the gods.
-Ea’s characterization is the same as in Babylonian myths; he appears as a resourceful god who finds solutions to difficult situations.
+Ea's characterization is the same as in Babylonian myths; he appears as a resourceful god who finds solutions to difficult situations.
 His behavior changes in the different compositions; he appears as an ally of Kumarbi in the Song of LAMMA, criticizes both sides for the destruction they cause in the Song of Hedammu, and finally helps Teshub in the Song of Ullikummi.

 In the Song of Emergence, Ea helps facilitate the birth of several deities, including that of the future king of the gods, Teshub.
 The composition begins by relating the succession of three kings of the gods, Alalu, Anu, and Kumarbi, each overthrown by the previous one.
 After Kumarbi becomes pregnant with several deities, including Teshub, as a result of biting off Anu's genitals during their fight, he seeks the help of Ea in Nippur.
-A conversation takes place between Ea, Kumarbi, Anu and Teshub to determine how he should exit Kumarbi’s body.
-Teshub is finally born from Kumarbi’s head while the god of the river Tigris is born from another place.
+A conversation takes place between Ea, Kumarbi, Anu and Teshub to determine how he should exit Kumarbi's body.
+Teshub is finally born from Kumarbi's head while the god of the river Tigris is born from another place.
 Kumarbi then tells Ea to give him Teshub so he can devour him.
 In a broken section of the narrative, a rock is substituted for Teshub, and he escapes death.
 In a later section of the text, a discussion takes place between the gods to determine who will become their king.
 Teshub is frustrated by the turn of the conversation and he curses several gods, including Ea.
 His bull Šeri cautions him against cursing the gods, singling out Ea in particular.
 The fact that Šeri singles out Ea among the gods which Teshub should not curse may indicate that either he was at the time not aligned with Kumarbi and could still be won over, or that Sheri judges him to be an especially dangerous opponent.
-Another god later tells Ea about Teshub’s curses, and Ea answers by an expression which perhaps means that any god cursing him does so at their own risk.
+Another god later tells Ea about Teshub's curses, and Ea answers by an expression which perhaps means that any god cursing him does so at their own risk.
 After a large gap, another fragmentary section of the composition deals with the labours of a pregnant Earth, and Ea rewards the messenger who brings him the news of the successful birth of her children.